oracle/graal/docs/reference-manual/native-image/guides/debug-native-executables-with-gdb.md

   - access through object networks via path expressions
   - reference by name to methods and static field data

 The generation of debug information is implemented by modeling the Java program as an equivalent C++ program.
 Since GDB was primarily designed for debugging C (and C++), there are certain considerations to be taken into account when debugging Java applications.
-Read more about Native Image debugging support from the [reference documentation](../DebugInfo.md#special-considerations-for-debugging-java-from-gdb).
+Read more about Native Image debugging support in the [reference documentation](../DebugInfo.md#special-considerations-for-debugging-java-from-gdb).

 ### Related Documentation